user-e/E-Script/README.md

  \- _exec_script.linux.sh_, a bash shell script for (GNU/)Linux.
  \- _exec_script.mac.command_, a bash script for MacOS.

-Your JoshScript code should now run successfully.
+Your E-Script or JoshScript code should now run successfully.
 (Note: you need Python 3.6 installed for this to work)

 ## About this language